 The sheet metal industry provides unique opportunities to steer your own path and build a rewarding career.
-Whether you are interested in a skilled labor or management position, or you wish to pursue work across a specific sector (i.e. architectural, industrial, commercial or residential), sheet metal has something for everyone.
+Whether you are interested in career paths for skilled labor or management positions, or you wish to pursue work across a specific sector (i.e. architectural, industrial, commercial or residential), sheet metal has something for everyone.

 You don’t need a traditional four-year degree and piles of debt to earn a great living.
 In the sheet metal industry, you can opt for apprenticeship programs that allow you to earn while you learn.
 Taking part in a training program means you can earn up to $250,000 in wages over the course of your apprenticeship training while also gaining valuable experience.

 Essential work has a different meaning in the time of COVID-19, and many sheet metal workers have met the criteria of being essential across industries.
 Did you know that HVAC and air balancing professionals are responsible for air quality and safety of patients and healthcare providers at many hospitals and medical facilities?
 Or that sheet metal has been used to create portable sinks to allow safe handwashing and social distancing on job sites?
 Innovation is key.